Index or long finger, limitation of motion — VA Rating Criteria (38 CFR DC 5229)

 Secondary conditions caused or aggravated by Index or long finger, limitation of motion may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Index or long finger, limitation of motion?
+What evidence supports a higher rating for Index or long finger, limitation of motion?

 Get a Personalized Rating Analysis